 In NMOSD, the likelihood of recurrence of disease activity is greater than 90%.
 Attacks in NMOSD can be devastating.
 Prior to the expansion of diagnoses about 50% of those diagnosed with NMOSD and untreated were dependent on a wheelchair and/or functionally blind by 5 years.
 With the advent of the antibody test we have recognized a wide variety of outcomes, but the condition is still considered potentially devastating.
 Therefore, it is generally thought that ongoing treatment with medications that suppress the immune system is necessary.
-There are no FDA-approved medications for maintenance in NMOSD, so anything prescribed is done off-label.
-The three primary therapies used in the US are mycophenolate mofetil (CellCept), rituximab (Rituxan), and azathioprine (Imuran).
+There is one FDA-approved medication for maintenance in NMOSD, but anything else that is prescribed is done off-label.
+Soliris®️ (eculizumab) is the FIRST AND ONLY FDA-approved complement inhibitor indicated for the treatment of adults with anti-aquaporin-4 (AQP4) anti body-positive neuromyelitis optica spectrum disorder (NMOSD).
+The three off-label therapies currently used in the US are mycophenolate mofetil (CellCept), rituximab (Rituxan), and azathioprine (Imuran).

 All of these medications carry a risk of infections, particularly upper respiratory infections and urinary tract infections (UTIs).
 Good hygiene and hand washing are important if on immunosuppressants, as is having a good urologist if at risk for UTIs.
 There is also the risk with any of these medications of the development of a rare brain infection called progressive multifocal leukoencephalopathy, or PML.
 PML is an infection caused by the reactivation of a virus, called the JC virus, which lives in the kidney.
 In someone who is immunosuppressed, this virus can escape the kidney, cross the blood-brain barrier, and enter the brain, causing profound inflammation.
 Although it can be treated, it is very devastating, and sometimes fatal.
 It is important to know that exposure to these medications in NMOSD has not led to a known case of PML.
 The known rate of incidence of PML if on Rituxan is estimated at 1 in 25,000 and the rate in CellCept is estimated at 1 in 6,000 based on data from use of these medications for immunosuppression for other purposes.
 The manufacturer of Imuran cautions about a risk of PML with Imuran as well, but the incidence of PML on Imuran is not documented.
 Clinical diligence and early intervention are important if PML is suspected.